Skip to content

 5. Energy Efficient Windows

-The windows in the Buffalo Crossing building features 1-inch thick, energy-efficient glass composed of two 1/4-inch panes separated by an air gap.
+Buffalo Crossing Rapid City features 1-inch thick, energy-efficient windows composed of two 1/4-inch glass panes separated by an air gap.
 This design enhances insulation, providing natural heating and light while minimizing non-visible solar radiation.
+The Spearfish branch will also use the same energy-efficient window technology.

 Benefits:

-• Insulation – Having two panes of glass with coatings significantly improves insulation of the building reducing energy usage.
+• Insulation– Having two panes of coated glass significantly improves insulation for the building and reduces energy usage.

-• Natural Heat – With the designed window orientation window assembly, more of the suns heat is allowed to enter the building in the winter months.
+• Natural Heat– The windows’ orientation allows more of the sun’s heat to enter the building in the winter months.

-• Natural Light – The first glass film reflects up to 80% of the suns non-visible light (infra-red and ultraviolet) while letting in most of the visible light.
-The second film is a grey colored tint that reduced the visible brightness.
+• Natural Light – The first glass film reflects up to 80% of the sun’s non-visible light (infra-red and ultraviolet) while letting in most of the visible light.
+The second film is a grey-colored tint that reduces visible brightness.

 6. Conventional Natural Gas

-The Buffalo Crossing building utilizes conventional natural (rather than diesel) for our backup generator.
-The generator powers only the elevator and the smoke evacuation system when the power is out or in emergencies.
+Buffalo Crossing utilizes conventional natural gas for its backup generator.
+The generator powers only the elevator and the smoke evacuation system in the event electrical power is out.

 How it Works:

 Conventional natural gas is a fossil fuel found in underground rock formations and is accessed by drilling wells into these formations.
-In less permeable rock, hydraulic fracturing or “fracking” is used to increase the rock’s permeability, allowing the gas to flow and be extracted more easily.
+In less permeable rock, hydraulic fracturing or “fracking” is used to increase permeability of the rocks, allowing the gas to flow and be extracted more easily.

 Benefits:

-• Cleaner Burning – Natural gas is one of the cleanest-burning fossil fuels, releasing fewer toxins into the atmosphere than other fuels reducing the overall carbon footprint.
+• Cleaner Burning– Natural gas is one of the cleanest-burning fossil fuels, releasing fewer toxins into the atmosphere than other fuels.

-• Efficient Energy Source – It offers high energy efficiency, which helps minimize overall energy consumption and waste during combustion.
+• Efficient Energy Source– Natural gas offers high energy efficiency, which helps minimize overall energy consumption and waste during combustion.

 • Reduced Particulate Emissions – Combustion of natural gas generates significantly less particulate matter, contributing to better environmental and public health outcomes.